-Scenario: Your organization, like so many others, uses Microsoft products and services as part of its information technology in support of the business.
+Your organization uses Microsoft products and services as part of its information technology in support of your business.
 Account access is important to track to ensure users are able to access the systems needed to do their work.
 User accounts and service accounts are often also monitored for security reasons, so work done for one domain can help the other.
 You need a few basic searches related to Windows account access that can help both your team and the security team work more efficiently.

 You can use Splunk software to monitor authentication to endpoints and troubleshoot account lockouts.
 You can also generate reports that support compliance reporting efforts around accounts and other Windows related components.

 How to use Splunk software for this use case

 You can run many searches with Splunk software to monitor Windows account access.
 Depending on what information you have available, you might find it useful to identify some or all of the following: